Norwegian Wood

 exactly the same as always.
 The policeman had obviously formed a

-poor impression of both Kizuki and me, as if it was perfectly natural
+poor impression of both Kizuki and me, as if it was perfectly

 for the kind of person who would skip classes and play pool to